lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    If this is the case, the SPO moves to Step 10.
 Otherwise, the SPO moves to Step 11.

-10. P uses CRED as authentication credential of the other peer in the ongoing EDHOC session.
+10. P uses CRED as authentication credential associated with the other peer in the ongoing EDHOC session.

-    Then, PHASE_1 ends, and the pre-verification side processing moves to the next PHASE_2 (see below).
+    Then, PHASE_1 ends and the pre-verification side processing moves to the next PHASE_2 (see {{sec-pre-verif-phase-2}}).

 11. The SPO has not found a valid authentication credential associated with the other peer that can be used in the ongoing EDHOC session.
 Therefore, the EDHOC session with the other peer is aborted.

+### PHASE\_2 # {#sec-pre-verif-phase-2}

-PHASE_2 - During PHASE_2, the SPO processes any EAD item included in message_X such that both the following conditions hold.
+During PHASE_2, the SPO processes any EAD item included in message_X such that both the following conditions hold:

 * The EAD item has _not_ been already processed during PHASE_1.